New or used cars: What's your best option?

 Cars purchased at auction are not covered by a dealer guarantee and normally you can’t take it for a test drive.
 You should arrange an independent vehicle inspection prior to the day of auction.

 Our job is to make it easy to get your hands on the wheel of your new choice of car.
-So, we've made it simple with our range of car loan options.
+So, we've made it simple with our range of flexible car loan options.
 We provide both secured and unsecured car loans.

 Information provided is factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.

-All applications are subject to credit assessment, eligibility criteria and lending limits.
+All applications for credit are subject to credit assessment, eligibility criteria and lending limits.
 Terms, conditions, fees and charges apply.

 The results of the borrowing power calculator are based on information you have provided and is to be used as a guide only.
 The output of the calculator is subject to the assumptions provided in the calculator (see 'about this calculator') and are subject to change.
 It does not constitute a quote, pre-qualification, approval for credit or an offer for credit and you should not enter commitments based on it.
 The interest rates do not reflect true interest rates and the formula used for the purpose of calculating estimated borrowing power is based on the assumption that interest rates remain constant for the chosen loan term.
 Your borrowing power amount will be different if a full application is submitted and we complete responsible lending assessment.
 The results in the calculator do not take into account loan setup or establishment fees nor government, statutory or lenders fees, which may be applicable from time to time.
 Calculator by Widgetworks.